MBA, MA, LCMHC

 High Conflict Families

-What Is An Identified Patient (IP)?
+What Is an Identified Patient (IP)?

 Defining a High Conflict Family

-A high conflict family often looks like:
+A high-conflict family often includes dynamics like:

 • A sibling or partner with a personality disorder, including Borderline Personality Disorder (BPD) or Narcissistic Personality Disorder (NPD)